 'See the unseen' video series with PE Ambassador Jussi Tolonen

-September 2022 - Jussi Tolonen, one of WIN's 2022 Public Engagement Ambassadors, features in the first episode of a new Youtube video series, "See the Unseen", sharing scientific research with the public.
+September 2022 - Jussi Tolonen, one of WIN/NDCN's 2022 Public Engagement Ambassadors, features in the first episode of a new Youtube video series, "See the Unseen", sharing scientific research with the public.
 In his first video he and colleague Susanne Mesoy discuss Mass Spectrometry; in future videos, Jussi and Susanne will be interviewing other researchers in their building (Dorothy Crowfoot-Hodgkin Building).

 2022 WIN PUBLIC ENGAGEMENT AMBASSADORS ANNOUNCED

 March 2022 - the sixth yearly cohort of WIN Public Engagement Ambassadors has now been announced.
 Each year (trained together with the NDCN Public Engagement Ambassadors), our ambassadors receive formal training in public engagement and are given opportunities to hone their public engagement skills in a variety of settings.
 Congratulations to Merethe Blandhol, Sankalp Garud, Lucy Jobbins, Daniel Kor, Morgan Mitchell, Raihaan Patel, and Lucy Starling for being selected as WIN's 2022 cohort.
 Read more about the WIN Public Engagement Ambassadors programme.

 win partners with banbury museum & Gallery for 'Your Amazing Brain' programme